-What’s the best time for a South Africa safari?
+What’s the best time to visit South Africa for a safari?
 This is a frequent question we’re asked.
 As with so many questions, it’s not so easy to give a quick, glib answer.
 The answer sometimes differs from the one we give for the rest of Southern Africa…

-This is because I don’t know how broadly or narrowly the questioner is defining the word safari… Does he mean when is the best time to come here for a holiday or vacation?
-Or does he mean when is the the best time to view wildlife on a safari?
+This is because I don’t know how broadly or narrowly the questioner is defining the word ”safari”… Does they mean when is the best time to come here for a holiday or vacation?
+Or are they meaning when is the the best time to view wildlife on a safari?

 The answer to the latter question is relatively simple.
-As with the rest of Southern Africa, the best time to visit for a South Africa safari to see the wildlife is during our dry winter and spring months (May to early October).
+As with the rest of Southern Africa, the best time for a South Africa wildlife safari for game-vieiwng is during our dry winter and spring months (May to early October).

 Why is this?